pgrach/ElexonDataFetcher/server/scripts/README.md

 The `maintenance` directory contains scripts that need to be run periodically to keep the system up-to-date:

 - **updateBmuMapping.ts**: Updates the BMU (Balancing Mechanism Unit) mapping from the Elexon API.
 This script fetches the latest wind farm data and updates the `bmuMapping.json` file used by the application.
+- **logs/logRotation.ts**: Manages log files by archiving older logs and organizing them by date and type to prevent excessive accumulation of log files.

 ### Data Processing Scripts